open-education-hub/operating-systems/content/chapters/software-stack/lab/content/arena.md

    This results in a reduced number of `write` system calls.
    Use `strace` to confirm the reduction of the number of `write` system calls.

-1. Update the `main_printf.c` file to also feature a `flush()` function that forces the flushing the static global buffer and a `write` system call.
+1. Update the `main_printf.c` file to also feature a `flush()` function that forces the flushing of the static global buffer and a `write` system call.
    Make calls to `printf()` and `flush()` to validate the implementation.
    Use `strace` to inspect the `write` system calls invoked by `printf()` and `flush()`.

 ## Libraries and libc

 Enter the `support/libc/` folder and go through the practice items below.
-If you get stuck, take a sneak peak at the solutions in the `solution/libc/` folder.
+If you get stuck, take a sneak peek at the solutions in the `solution/libc/` folder.

 1. Inside the `vendetta.c` file make a call `open("a.txt", O_RDWR | O_CREAT, 0644)` to open / create the `a.txt` file.
    Make sure you include all required headers.